callum-hart/ysu/README.md

 The component is connected to the generator using the `sequence` higher-order component.
 When(ever) the generator yields an `update` the component (re)renders.

 Each field passed to `sequence` is mapped to a prop which contains a pair.
-The prop `randomQuote` holds the pair: quote and getQuote. `quote` reflects the current status of the sequence along with any data associated with that status. `getQuote` is a function that initiates the sequence.
+The prop `randomQuote` holds the pair:

+- `[quote, ` reflects the current status of the sequence, along with any data associated with that status.
+- `getQuote]` is a function that initiates the sequence.

 The `randomQuote` sequence starts when the component mounts, or when the user clicks the *Get another quote* button.
 This is a fairly straightforward example, however other examples with live demos are linked below.

 ## Examples